lin-231/xiaolxl-Gf_style/README.md

 Welcome to Gf_style - This is a model of Chinese gorgeous ancient style, which can also be said to be an ancient game character model, with the effect of 2.5D texture.
 This is a series of models that will be updated in the future.

+# install

+**Put the XXX.safetensors model and XXX.yaml into the SD directory**

+**Remember to select any VAE file, otherwise the drawing will be gray**

 # How to use

 If you want to make the picture better as possible, please try the following configuration